-The Town is economically dependent upon one taxpaying entity, which provides 32% of the Town's property tax revenues.
-This taxpayer, Glaxo Smith Kline, a pharmaceutical manufacturer, had a total assessed property tax value for the year ended June 30, 2012 of \$254,378,392, and property taxes assessed totaling \$1,271,892.
+The Town is economically dependent upon one taxpaying entity, which provides 29% of the Town's property tax revenues.
+This taxpayer, Glaxo Smith Kline, a pharmaceutical manufacturer, had a total assessed property tax value for the year ended June 30, 2013 of \$242,736,180, and property taxes assessed totaling \$1,243,874.

-NOTE 8 - MERGER OF WATER AND SEWER UTILITY SYSTEM WITH THE CITY OF RALEIGH equipment and property rights.
+NOTE 8 - MERGER OF WATER AND SEWER UTILITY SYSTEM WITH THE CITY OF RALEIGH

+The Water and Sewer Utility System of the Town was transferred to the City of Raleigh effective October 1, 2006.
+Under the terms of the agreement, Raleigh assumed full responsibility for the provision of water and sewer services in Zebulon, including responsibility for Zebulon's water and sewer utility systems and related equipment and property rights.
 Upon the transfer, Raleigh assumed immediate and sole duty and responsibility for financing, operating, maintaining, improving and expanding the water and sewer systems serving Zebulon's existing and future corporate limits and Urban Services Area.
 The Town transferred ownership of all facilities, property, land, equipment, financial assets, information and data subject to the agreement with Raleigh.
 Pursuant to the agreement, the Town has transferred all Utility Capital Projects upon completion.